priyankasrivastava-22/library-management-system-lms-frontend/README.md

 #  Library Management System - Frontend
-This is the **React-based frontend** for the Library Management System (LMS).
+*This is the React-based frontendfor the Library Management System (LMS).*
-It provides a user interface for students to browse books, manage cart, and track their library activity.
+*It provides a user interface for students to browse books, manage cart, and track their library activity.*
 ---

 ## Features